 We stress our models with incremental development.
 Changing business requirements challenge the durability of our models.
 The magnitude of change is an indicator for the effectiveness of our models' ability to represent the problem domain.

 At Which? we used Domain Driven Design to deliver our most recent project.
 In this talk, I will share those insights.
 I aim to cut through the jargon and give concrete, real-world examples of how we applied the principles of DDD to build a product that anticipates change.

-Chris is currently a technical lead at Which? and specialises in Ruby and object-oriented design.
-He enjoys exploring the ideas of Computer Science and programming in general, through playful experimentation.
+Chris is a developer specialising in Ruby and object-oriented design.
+He enjoys topics relating to Computer Science and programming language theory.

 I'm interested in different ways of programming computers, because I reckon imperative programs are far too low-level and overspecified, which is why as a species we're generally terrible at writing them.
 In this talk I want to encourage you to think outside of your normal programming habits; I’ll present a more abstract and declarative style called relational programming, and show you how to implement a minimal relational language in Ruby.
 (Dog whistle: this is μkanren.)

 Tom is a computer scientist and programmer.
 He has lectured on optimising compilers at the University of Cambridge, co-organises the Ruby Manor conference, and is a member of the London Ruby User Group.